seltmann/allArthropodDataProject/README.md

-# allArthropodDataProject github code.
-Whats in this folder is the same stuff that is on the github site.
+# allArthropodDataProject

 The goal of this project is to evaluate all known arthropod data as of May 2015 to see where our community has research ready data.
-The limits of research ready data are:

-1. specimens determined to species
-2. number of species per family bins of <30, >30, >100, >500, >1000 distinct collecting events that are georeferenced

-These will be broken down by functional groups of arthroods including pollinators, predators, and parasitoids.

-Additional evaluation for data issues:
-Data quality and normalization.
-Past known issues include:
-1) lack of determination in scientificName
-2) taxon rank not filled out
-3) normalization of country codes
-4) normalization of NULL values
+# May 14 2015
+select count(*) from omoccurrences; just scan data = 3943069 records (prior to adding AEC and GBIf)

+	TODO: add a flag to the data for its origin

+	DONE: added dataSource column to table

+	TIME: 20 min for mysql to create new column or restore SCAN from source.

+Downloading data from symbiota2.symbscan.occurrences table to upload on different server for merging with GBIF and AEC data

+Renamed table to omo

+#May 18 2015
+created an import for AEC data to match new SCAN table structure

+exporting all NA data from AEC